kaanokay/samCRISPR/README.md

 Of note
 -  The bed file of sgRNA should specify strand of DNA (either forward or reverse) where sgRNA of interest binds to.

-Warning:
+Limitation:
 -  It is highly recommended to consider CRISPR events that occur in the interval a few bp away from the cut site.
-The tool is currently incapable of identifying CRISPR events that are more distant.
+The tool is currently incapable of identifying CRISPR events that are more far.

 ### Cite samCRISPR